microsoft/vscode-docs/api/references/vscode-api.md

 ## API Listing

-This file is compiled from the [`vscode.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.d.ts) file from the VS Code repository.
+This listing is compiled from the [`vscode.d.ts`](https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.d.ts) file from the VS Code repository.

 ## commands